 I found a really good snippet at http://blog.marit.ag/2009/02/23/canonical-tag-fur-die-suchmaschinen/

 What do you think of this approach?
 I think this is the more advanced version of my previous snippet.

-#6 Updated by Steffen Müller about 6 years ago
+#6 Updated by Steffen Müller over 6 years ago

 A table with top 100 movies has a different meaning than a table with worst 100 movies.
 Although it is the same data (movies + rating) just sorted in a opposite order, I'd say this is two different aspects which should be expressed with two URIs.